 Lizelle watched as the last of the water drained out of the sink, then washed out the sink and turned to face her mother, her face suddenly frowning as a curious question came to her.

 ‘Is that why you hate me, because of all the deaths you’ve had to deal with?’ she asked.

 Her mother shook another cigarette out of the packet and lit it with the first one, then crushed out the butt in the ashtray.

-Lizelle filled the kettle in silence and switched it on, then took two of the freshly washed cups and started making coffee, her back once again turned on her mother.
+Lizelle filled the kettle and switched it on, then took two of the freshly washed cups and started making coffee, her back once again turned on her mother.

 ‘The next deaths?’ she asked.

 ‘You should remember all the deaths since then, Lizelle, you were old enough to remember,’ answered her mother.

 ‘But tell me, remind me again,’ said Lizelle, a bitter edge starting to creep into her voice.